 Fun fact: Did you know that black truffles can cost €500 or more per kilo depending on the size of the harvest?

-The spacious kitchen is a chef’s delight; stock up on lovely Bordeaux from one of the many local wineries and try this recipe for roast Magret duck breast with shaved black truffles, a classic dish that showcases the bounty of the Dordogne.
+The spacious kitchen is a chef’s delight; stock up on lovely Bordeaux from one of the many local wineries and try this recipe for roast Magret duck breast with agen prunes and Armagnac, a classic dish that showcases the bounty of the Dordogne.

-2. Taste the Flavours of the French Riviera at Villa Lumiere.
+2. Taste the Flavours of the French Riviera at Maison Miel

-Picture yourself lounging by the heated Infinity pool enjoying the best of the Provençal countryside—the view will take your breath away.
-There’s also a designer kitchen as beautiful as it is functional with top-of-the-line stainless appliances to make meal prep a joy.
+Picture yourself lounging by the pool enjoying the best of the Provençal countryside—the view will take your breath away.
+There’s also a lovely country-style kitchen as beautiful as it is functional with classic appliances to make meal prep a joy.

 Pro tip: A dry Provençal rosé is the perfect pairing for a salade Niçoise.

-3. Explore the Languedoc Seafood Markets near Chateau Asturia.
+3. Explore the Languedoc Seafood Markets near Chateau Asturias

 The Catalan influence is strong in the regional dishes of the Languedoc—rich and redolent with fragrant spices.
-Local favorites include a hearty brandade, boeuf a la gardiane, and tender, meaty cassoulet.
+Local favourites include a hearty brandade, boeuf a la gardiane, and tender, meaty cassoulet.

 But nothing compares to fresh seafood and produce at the market in Carcassonne where you’ll find everything you need for this deliciously simple soupe de poisson and saffron-flavoured rouille.
 Set a pot to simmer in the gorgeous country kitchen at Chateau Asturia and enjoy a bowl while you relax on a chaise in the zen-like garden—or serve it family-style on the oversized refectory table in the sun-lit dining room.